MicrosoftDocs/azure-docs-powershell/azps-9.0.0/Az.NetAppFiles/Remove-AzNetAppFilesReplication.md

 ## SYNOPSIS
 Remove/Delete the replication connection on the destination volume, and send release to the source replication

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.netappfiles/remove-aznetappfilesreplication) for up-to-date information.

 ## SYNTAX

 ### ByFieldsParameterSet (Default)